webishdev/fail2ban-dashboard/README.md

 ![Screenshot of fail2ban-dashboard overview dark](./images/overview_dark.png "Screenshot of fail2ban-dashboard overview dark")
 ![Screenshot of fail2ban-dashboard detail view dark](./images/detail_dark.png "Screenshot of fail2ban-dashboard detail view dark")

+## Installation

+### Standalone application

+When using `fail2ban-dashboard` as a standalone application, grab a released version from the [releases page](https://github.com/webishdev/fail2ban-dashboard/releases).

+### Docker

+With Docker use

+`docker run --user=root -v /var/run/fail2ban/fail2ban.sock:/var/run/fail2ban/fail2ban.sock:ro -p 3000:3000 ghcr.io/webishdev/fail2ban-dashboard:latest`

+The `root` user is necessary as by default the `fail2ban` socket is only accessible for the `root` user.

+Instead of `latest` you can use a specific version like `v0.8.1`

 ## Usage